 The majority of patients struggling with opioid use disorder are most interested in and best served by medication-assisted treatment modalities in combination with biopsychosocial clinical services.
 Though the success rate is typically very low, Sunrise does offer a counseling-only program, too.
 Patients interested in a counseling-only experience may be earlier in their disease process and not require the support of medication to get them into recovery.
 Others may have tried medicated-assisted treatment previously and had a negative experience.
 Some patients may struggle to appropriately self-administer treatment medications and not qualify for ongoing medication assistance or have access to alternative medication formulations.
-A few patients will pursue inpatient or residential care first before transitioning to outpatient, and a number of those programs do not initiate medication-assisted treatment as part of or after their detoxification process.
+A few patients will pursue inpatient treatment or residential care first before transitioning to an outpatient program, and a number of those programs do not initiate medication-assisted treatment as part of or after their detoxification process.
 With that, patients coming from those settings may try to continue treatment without medication.
 Sunrise's counseling-only approach would include individual counseling with or without intensive outpatient group counseling.
 In either scenario, participation in additional community-based recovery groups and connecting with sponsors and other peer supports would be encouraged.

 Reported or known misuse of treatment medications without access to alternative formulations